Xiangzhi123/CS430_Project3/README.md

 Otherwise, an error message will be shown.

 Compile:
-make: Compiles the program using make
+Makefile: Compiles the program using make